marcelo-kazalukian/dev-notes/nginx_php_laravel_windows.md

 EXIT /b
 ```

+## Keep Nginx and PHP running after restart windows
+In the Windows search bar type: Task scheduler

+Click on: Create Basic Task

+Put a name like: Start Nginx and PHP, a description if you want to and click next.

+Select: When the comupter starts and click next.

+Select: Start a program and click next.

+Click on browser and select the start-php-fcgi-nginx.bat file created before and click next.

+Select: Open the properties dialog for this task when I click Finish and click next.

+Select: Run whether user is logged on or not

+Select: Run with highest privileges

+Select: configure for and select the correct OS and click Ok.

+Restart your server and check if the server is running.

 ## Setup Nginx conf file

 Everything should be working fine at this point.
 Then you have to modify the c:\nginx\conf\nginx file according to your needs.